 "And those passing by were hurling abuse at Him, wagging their heads and saying, 'You who are going to destroy the temple and rebuild it in three days, save Yourself!.
 If You are the Son of God come down from the cross.'" -Matthew 27:30, 31, 39, 40.

-The eyewitness accounts of the Passion reported in the New Testament are in line with prophecy from Psalms 22 written 1000 years earlier -- predating the known method of crucifixion by 500 years.
+The eyewitness accounts of the Passion reported in the New Testament are in line with prophecy from Psalm 22 written approximately A.D.
+1000 -- predating the first known method of crucifixion by nearly 500 years.

 And the recorded life and purpose of Jesus Christ in the New Testament matches with messianic prophecy written in Isaiah chapter 53 nearly seven centuries before: